 Religious Education

 Parents and carers have the right to withdraw their child from all or part of RE lessons.
 However, they must meet with a member of the Senior Leadership Team to discuss the reasons for the withdrawal.
-At Kilburn Grange School, the subject of RE underpins the teaching of the British Values.

 RE